BenMulumba/My-adventure-in-coding/README.md

 - import tkinter, strfptime and canvas

 #step 2
-- create a function that will
+- create a function that will display the clock

+#step 3
+ create another function to design the clock timer

+#step 4